scality/metalk8s/docs/glossary.rst

 ----------------------------
 .. envvar:: ANSIBLE_LOG_PATH

-   File to which Ansible will write logs on the controller when empty logging is disabled.
+   File to which Ansible will write logs on the controller.
+When empty, logging is disabled.
 See :ref:`ansible:DEFAULT_LOG_PATH` for more information.

 .. envvar:: KUBECONFIG